Lynas Rare Earths Stock Is Back in Focus Before Trump-Xi Summit

 PERTH, May 11, 2026, 04:01 AWST

-• Lynas remains one of the few scaled non-China suppliers of separated rare-earth materials
+• Lynas stands out as one of the few major producers of separated rare-earth materials outside China.

-That is the issue now.
-Lynas sells into a market where rare earths — a group of metals used in powerful magnets, electronics, electric vehicles and defence systems — have become a policy tool as much as a commodity.
-The company runs the Mt Weld mine in Western Australia and a major processing plant in Malaysia, and describes itself as the only significant producer of separated rare-earth materials outside China.
+This is the sticking point right now.
+Lynas operates in a rare earths market where these metals—vital for magnets, electronics, EVs, and defense—are as much about policy leverage as they are about supply and demand.
+The company owns the Mt Weld mine in Western Australia and a key processing facility in Malaysia, and calls itself the only major supplier of separated rare-earth materials outside of China.

-Washington has also moved from talk to buying.
-In March, Lynas said its U.S. unit signed a binding letter of intent with the U.S. government for a rare-earth oxide supply agreement, with the Pentagon allocating about $96 million and setting a $110-per-kg floor price for NdPr oxide.
-NdPr, or neodymium-praseodymium, is a key input for high-strength magnets.
+Washington has shifted gears from just discussing rare earths to actually making purchases.
+Back in March, Lynas announced its U.S. arm had inked a binding letter of intent with the U.S. government for a rare-earth oxide supply deal.
+The Pentagon is putting up about $96 million and has locked in a floor price of $110 per kilogram for NdPr oxide.
+That’s neodymium-praseodymium, an essential ingredient for manufacturing high-strength magnets.

-The competitive set is small.
-Arafura Rare Earths CEO Darryl Cuzzubbo told Reuters in March that only two Western companies were producing rare earths at scale outside China: Lynas and U.S.-based MP Materials.
-“Where are they going to get their supply from?” he said of exposed buyers in Europe and South Korea.
+The field is tight.
+According to Arafura Rare Earths CEO Darryl Cuzzubbo, who spoke with Reuters back in March, just two Western producers are turning out rare earths at scale outside China: Lynas and MP Materials, which is based in the U.S. “Where are they going to get their supply from?” he asked, nodding to buyers in Europe and South Korea who face the shortfall.
 Reuters

 Stock Market Today